shortcutssoftware/sc-ols-examples/other/stylist-single-signon/README.md

 the `shortcutssoftware.com` domain, which makes a GET request to domain `shortcutssoftware.com` using these cookie values.
-Because this request is on the `shortcutssoftware.com` domain, the browser accepts the cookie that you need.
+Because this request is on the `shortcutssoftware.com` domain, the browser accepts the cookie that is issued.
 You may not have visibility of the contents of the iframe and the cookies issued to that iframe from your web page, but that is ok.
 The browser will remember those cookies when they are later required to be sent to the Shortcuts Live pages.